Interference-Aware Opportunistic Random Access in Dense IoT Networks: IA-ORA

 which results in $(1-F_G(\Phi_G))F_I(\Phi_I)=\frac{1}{N}$, where $F_G$ and $F_I$ denote the cumulative distribution functions (CDFs) of $g_{j \rightarrow j}^i$ and $\sum_{k = 1 \atop k \neq j}^{K}{ g_{j \rightarrow k}^i }$, respectively.

-As a vital step of our IA-ORA protocol design, the threshold $\Phi_I$ is set to $\textsf{snr}^{-1}$ so that the optimal throughput scaling (i.e., the MAC throughput of $\frac{1}{e}$ in a cell and the power gain) can be achieved for our slotted ALOHA random access as $\textsf{snr}$ increases (to be proven in Section \ref{sec_analysis}).
-In consequence, the two thresholds are given by
+As a vital step of our IA-ORA protocol design, the threshold $\Phi_I$ is set to $\textsf{snr}^{-1}$ so that the optimal throughput scaling (i.e., the MAC throughput of $\frac{1}{e}$ in a cell and the power gain) can be achieved with increasing $\textsf{snr}$ for our slotted ALOHA random access (to be proven in Section \ref{sec_analysis}).
+Consequently, the two thresholds can be written as